During a trip to Rome on Saturday, Qatar`s foreign minister told reporters the list was "made to be rejected."

 The states have told Qatar it must stop interfering in their affairs and end the practice of giving Qatari nationality to their citizens and say that the oil-rich state must pay them reparations for damages or costs incurred because of Qatari policies.

-They also want Qatar to halt the development of a Turkish military base in the country and reduce diplomatic ties with Iran Diplomatic maneuverings Al-Thani told his Italian counterpart during his visit to Rome that the demands affected Qatari sovereignty, aiming to impose guardianship on it.
+They also want Qatar to halt the development of a Turkish military base in the country and reduce diplomatic ties with Iran

 The foreign minister said Qatar was "ready to engage in constructive dialogue and negotiations with the countries of the blockade, provided that the dialogue is based on sound foundations," the statement said.

 Last week, Al-Thani addressed representatives of the five permanent members of the United Nations Security Council "on the illegal measures" being taken against it, the ministry said.
+He also met with US Secretary of State Rex Tillerson.

-McCain in Abu Dhabi Chairman of the Senate Committee on Armed Services John McCain met the Crown Prince of Abu Dhabi, Sheikh Mohamed bin Zayed Al Nahyan, and other UAE officials in Abu Dhabi on Saturday.
+Chairman of the Senate Committee on Armed Services John McCain met the Crown Prince of Abu Dhabi, Sheikh Mohamed bin Zayed Al Nahyan, and other UAE officials in Abu Dhabi on Saturday.

 McCain was accompanied by four other US senators, the official Emirates News Agency reported.